Search

 What a Teacher Makes – West Vancouver

-Over the past six years, Taylor Mali has become a YouTube sensation with teachers (and others).
-His presentation of his poem, “What Teachers Make” has been viewed more than four million times.
-This poem was also part of an inspiration and presentation that…
+What Teachers Make — contextualized for West Van teachers by Chris Kennedy Over the past six years, Taylor Mali has become a YouTube sensation with teachers (and others).
+His presentation of his poem, “What Teachers Make” has been viewed more than … Continue reading

 How’s that working for you?